 - Estimated cost savings or revenue impact

-Track whether employees who participate in the voice programme stay longer than those who do not.
+Retention.
+Track whether employees who participate in the voice programme stay longer than those who don't.
 Higher retention is a leading indicator that people feel engaged.

 Common Mistakes to Avoid